robrich/angular-tutorial/src/chapters/chapter08_1-template-forms.md

     (ngModel)="password"
     ```

-Next we need to implement the login function in the component.
+Now that the basics of the form have been created, we are ready handle the form submit event and implement the login function that `(ngSubmit)` is calling.

 1. Open the login.component.ts file

+    ```bash
+    login.component.ts
+    ```

-1. Inside of the LoginComponent class, add the login function below.
-For now we are just going to output the form values to the console.
+1. Inside of the LoginComponent class after the ngOnInit, add the following function.
+For now we are just going to output the form values to the Developer Tools console in the browser.

     ```TypeScript
     login(formValues) {